ing-bank/baker/docs/sections/tutorial.md

 as a sensory event. `OrderPlaced` carries all the ingredients required by the `CheckStock` interaction, so once the sensory event fires the `CheckStock` interaction will execute.

-`CheckStock` will output either a `Success` or `OrderHasUnavailableItems` event. `ShipOrder` will only execute if the process contains an event of `CheckStock.Success` and `CancelOrder` will only execute if the process contains an event of `CheckStock.OrderHasUnavailableItems`.
+`CheckStock` will output either a `SufficientStock` or `OrderHasUnavailableItems` event. `ShipOrder` will only execute if the process contains an event of `SufficientStock` and `CancelOrder` will only execute if the process contains an event of `OrderHasUnavailableItems`.

 === "Java"
     ```java